Improved High School Transition for College Bound Students Receiving Academic Accommodations

 Project Access is a college preparatory program designed to assist high school students with disabilities in making a successful transition into post-secondary education.
 We strive to increase the success rate and freshmen retention rate at any post-secondary institute of their choice by providing instruction in relevant academic areas, career development, and self-advocacy.
 Project Access is intended for high school students ages 9th, 10th, 11th, and 12th grade (as enrolled in the academic school year prior to the Summer Institute program).
 To be eligible, students must be receiving a High School diploma.

-The HCC campus provides a welcoming environment for our four-week Summer Institute program on the campus of Howard Community College.
+Project Access offers a four week Summer Institute program on the campus of Howard Community College.
 Additional events are held year-round, such as our annual college fair, our parent information session, our half-day community workshops, and numerous social events.

 For more information, contact Dianne Nagle, Associate Director of Project Access at 443-518-4625.